-John Gellert has served as the President, Chief Executive Officer and a member of the Board since June 1, 2017.
-Prior to the spin-off of the Company from SEACOR Holdings on June 1, 2017 (the "Spin-off"), Mr. Gellert served as the Co-Chief Operating Officer of SEACOR Holdings since February 23, 2015 and President of SEACOR Holdings' Offshore Marine Services segment since July 2005.
-Mr. Gellert has also held various financial, analytical, chartering and marketing roles with SEACOR Holdings since June 1992.
+John Gellert has served as the Company's President and Chief Executive Officer and as a member of the Board since June 1, 2017.
+Prior to the spin-off of the Company from SEACOR Holdings on June 1, 2017 (the "Spin-off"), Mr. Gellert served as the co-chief operating officer of SEACOR Holdings since February 23, 2015, and president of SEACOR Holdings' Offshore Marine Services segment since July 2005.
+Mr. Gellert also held various financial, analytical, chartering and marketing roles with SEACOR Holdings since June 1992.
 Mr. Gellert is an officer and director of certain Company subsidiaries.
-Mr. Gellert serves as President and a member of the Executive Committee of International Support Vessel Owners Association, a member of the Board of Directors of Offshore Marine Service Association, an ex-officio member of the Executive Committee of National Ocean Industries Association, and a member of Executive Council at Cohesive Capital Management, L.P.
+Mr. Gellert serves as president and a member of the executive committee of International Support Vessel Owners Association, a member of the board of directors of Offshore Marine Service Association, an ex-officio member of the executive committee of National Ocean Industries Association, and a member of executive council at Cohesive Capital Management, L.P.
 Mr. Gellert graduated from Harvard College.